-Key pillars in a webinar marketing plan include your selection of media and lists, your communications plan for those lists and media, the webinar invitation and getting the tactics right.
-(We’ll cover the last two next week.)
+Key pillars in a webinar marketing plan include your selection of media and lists, your communications plan for those lists and media, the webinar invitation, and getting the tactics right.
+Keep these things in mind as you plan your own event, whether it be free or paid webinars.
+For now, let’s cover the first two.

 Media and List selection